 Daniel, Volker/Neubert, Magnus/Orban, Agnes: Fictional expectations and the global media in the Greek debt crisis: A topic modeling approach.
 Working Papers of the Priority Programme 1859 "Experience and Expectation.
 Historical Foundations of Economic Behaviour" No 4 (March), Berlin (published in Jahrbuch für Wirtschaftsgeschichte/Economic History Yearbook 59 (2/2018), pp. 525–566)

 Daniel, Volker/ter Steege, Lucas (2018): Inflation Expectations and the Recovery from the Great Depression in Germany.
 Working Papers of the Priority Programme 1859 "Experience and Expectation.
-Historical Foundations of Economic Behaviour" No 6 (March), Berlin (Revise and Resubmit at Explorations in Economic History)
+Historical Foundations of Economic Behaviour" No 6 (March), Berlin (accepted at Explorations in Economic History)

 Daniel, Volker/Peters, Robert: Greece and the media – A qualitative assessment of the news impact on credit conditions in the Greek debt Crisis, in (eds.)
 Peters, Robert/Altmann, Philip, “Complexity and Truth”, Special Issue of the Journal of Sociocybernetics 01/2018, ISA RC51, 20 pages. [forthcoming]